pojntfx/networked-linux-memsync/docs/notes.md

   - Example: Instruction pipeline in CPU, were the stages of instruction execution can be performend in parallel
   - Example: UNIX pipes, where the output of a command (e.g. `curl`) can be piped into another command (e.g. `jq`) to achieve a larger goal

+### Go

+- Overview
+  - Is a statically typed, compiled, open-source language by Google launched in 2009[@donovan2015go]
+  - Known for it's simplicity
+  - Developed to address the unsuitability of traditional languages for modern, distributed systems development
+  - Built with input from many original UNIX developers, like Rob Pike and Ken Thompson
+  - Popular particularly in cloud services and network programming
+- Goroutines
+  - Headline feature of Go
+  - Enables concurrent function execution
+  - Similar to threads conceptually, but much more scalable to millions of Goroutines per program
+  - Synchronization and data transfer between Goroutines is done by channels, typed, concurrency-safe conduits for data

 ### gRPC

 - Open-Source and high-performance RPC framework